LightSys/Map-Labeler/README.md

 ### ```-c <text-color>```
 If this flag is present, the label(s)'s color will be set to text color The color can be given as a text using standard java colors.
 (Look [here](https://docs.oracle.com/javase/7/docs/api/java/awt/Color.html) for a list of colors)
-(Note -- Text color is not currently supported for .gif files)
 ```
 java Labeler aruba-map.gif Aruba -c cyan
 ```